LeoArrr/wanderPlan/README.md

    Sign Up Form: Inputs for name, email, password, and confirmation.
    Social Login Options: If implementing, consider Google or Facebook login.
 3. Dashboard
-   Objective: Provide an overview of existing itineraries and offer the option to create a new itinerary.
+   Objective: Provide an overview of existing agendas and offer the option to create a new agenda.
    Components:
-   Itinerary Cards: List all the user’s itineraries with summary information and edit/delete options.
+   Agendas Cards: List all the user’s agendas with summary information and edit/delete options.
-   Create New Itinerary Button: Opens a form to start creating a new itinerary.
+   Create New Agenda Button: Opens a form to start creating a new agenda.
    Navigation Bar: Links to user profile, dashboard, and logout.
-4. Itinerary Creation Page
+4. Agenda Creation Page
-   Objective: Provide an interface to create or edit itineraries.
+   Objective: Provide an interface to create or edit agendas.
    Components:
-   Itinerary Details Form:
+   Agenda Details Form:
    Title, description, travel dates, and trip type.
    Activity Planner Section:
    Allow users to add activities for each day.